Updated: Oct 29, 2019

 7. Has this been a pattern for us?
 Let us understand what our decisions to date emotionally unavailable people can teach us.

 8. Assess our own worth and remind ourselves that we can survive in this world without them.
 We may be at an uncomfortable point of our lives, feeling like we won’t be able to get through it by ourselves.
 Let us remember that we are never stuck in the same feeling for the rest of our lives.
 We will get through this and we will be more than okay.

 9. Give the responsibility for their healing back to them.
 It is not our job.
 It must be something they seek for themselves.
 We are individuals, and it is ultimately up to each of us to save ourselves.
 We can be present with them on their journey, and that is incredibly healing; however, it is not our job to save them.

 10. Understand they are perfectly happy (or fine) without the life we want them to have.
 Let them be Peter Pan if their lifestyles reflect immaturity.
 That’s what they want.
 It is not what we want.
 End of story.

 Relationships are not easy, but they don’t need to be that difficult either.

 When we notice our patterns of reaching for relationships with those who are not emotionally available to us, we can check back in internally.
 What are our underlying intentions here?
 Are they serving us to the highest, or are they superficially relieving an inner discomfort?
 We can use this awareness to catch us in the act and choose differently.

 I’ve got thoughts like this for days.
 So maybe you want to be included in my weekly mailing list?
 Get exclusive thoughts about sex, love, and yoga straight to your inbox!
-Click here to sign up: Email List
+Click here to sign up + receive a free ebook about fantasies: Email List